It was as if the universe of Avatar had opened for tourism.

 Whilst most resorts have a discreet ‘levelling up’ of room or villa types based on décor and privileges, such is not really the case at Keemala.
 There are 38 villas in total, with four different villa types differentiated by style (and also size, just to make some sort of pricing system make sense), but it doesn’t really feel as if any one villa type is ‘better’ than the other.

 For the weekend, we checked into both the Bird’s Nest Villa (the largest at 185 square metres) and the Clay Pool Cottage (the smallest at 126 square metres), with divided views on which we preferred.
 The Bird’s Nest Villa feels like the grand dame of the resort, boasting a creative nest-like exterior, high ceilings, and warm wooden interiors that manage a flair somewhere between contemporary and tropical.
 The bed is romantically draped with a mosquito net and overlooks the private pool and deck, as well as a sprawling view over the resort and town.
-The shower was perhaps the most imposing aspect, with large curtains and a mirror directly opposite, and a spotlight come nightfall that shines into the light and ups the drama by a landslide for your nightly rinse.
+The shower was perhaps the most imposing aspect, with large curtains and a mirror directly opposite, and a spotlight come nightfall that shines into the light and ups the drama for your nightly rinse.

 The Clay Pool Cottage is a more intimate retreat.
 These villas are located deeper into the landscape, and are great for those who like to explore a little more and chit chat with an occasional song bird or baby komodo dragon along the way.
 They follow the same modern exotic design ethos, with more ‘earthy’ clay touches from exterior to interior.
 The dreamiest aspect is the walk into the plunge pool directly from the bedroom, with steps leading into the water like a pathway to relaxation.
 Where the Bird’s Nest Villa is extroverted and loudly opulent, the Clay Pool Cottage is more private, closer to nature, and great for room service and the in-room digital movie library.
 It must be noted that all villas offer a complimentary mini bar, inclusive of Chiang Rai coffee beans and a coffee grinder, which produced a great morning cup.
 For those who appreciate the little things, that thing was a big one for us.